skdelphix/maskdocs/docs/Securing_Your_Sensitive_Data/Out_Of_The_Box_Secure_Methods_and_Algorithms.md

-# Out Of The Box Secure Methods/Algorithms
+# Out Of The Box Algorithm Frameworks and Pre-Configured Algorithms

-This section describes the different security methods (SL, SM, etc) available and the specific out of the box algorithms.
+This section describes the different algorithm frameworks (Secure Lookup, Segment Mapping, etc) and pre-configured algorithms that are available.

-An integral part of the data masking process is to use algorithms to mask each data element.
-You specify which algorithm to use on each individual data element (domain) on the Masking's tab.
-There, you define a unique domain for each element and then associate the classification and algorithm you want to use for each domain.

-Delphix offers a the following set of Algorithms right out of the box:

-## Secure Lookup Algorithm
+## Secure Lookup Algorithm Framework

 Secure lookup is the most commonly used type of algorithm.
 It is easy to generate and works with different languages.
 When this algorithm